Margaretmcrawf/SoftSysAnarchisticAyeAye/index.md

 Our hardware consists of an Arduino Mega (a microcontroller board based on the ATmega2560 chip), an 8-bit R-2R ladder network, an op-amp, a transistor, and a speaker.
 More detailed instructions on the components and how to assemble the hardware can be found [here](http://thinkdsp.blogspot.com/2014/02/build-softsyssynth.html)
 Essentially, the R-2R network acts as a simple digital to analog converter (DAC), the operational amplifier serves as a buffer, and the transistor amplifies the resulting analog signal to a level sufficient to drive the speaker.

 Our software implementaion works by first generating a 256 element long array that contains a single sine wave period with values between 0 and 255 inclusive.
-Initially we had a separate function that generated this table, but during the process of debugging we removed the function and replaced it with a specific definition.
+Initially we had a separate function that generated this table, but during the process of debugging we removed the function and replaced it with a specific definition to ensure that the values were what we expected.
 ```
 #define LENGTH 256 // Length of the wave lookup table
 unsigned char index=0; // Points to each table entry